Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: Introduction

-In general, one might consider algorithms that are allowed to use a workspace of $O(s)$ \emph{words} for some parameter $s$, where a word is a collection of bits and is large enough to contain either an input item (such as a point coordinate) or a pointer into the input structure (of logarithmic size on the length of the input).
-The goal is then to design algorithms whose running time decreases as $s$ increases, and that provide a nice trade-off between workspace size and running time.
+More generally, we may allow the algorithm to use a workspace of $O(s)$ cells, for some parameter $s$, where a cell stores either an input item (such as a point coordinate), a pointer into the input structure (of logarithmic size in the input length), or a counter (with a logarithmic number of bits).
+The goal is to design algorithms whose running time decreases as $s$ increases, and to obtain a smooth trade-off between workspace size and running time.

-\textbf{Our results.} For the case of EMST, Asano et al.~\cite{AsanoMuRoWa11} proposed an algorithm to compute the EMST of a set of $n$ given sites in $O(n^3)$ time using a workspace of $O(1)$ words.
-In this paper, we revisit this problem and provide a time-space trade-off.
-Our algorithm computes the EMST in $O(n^3\log s/ s^2)$ time using $O(s)$ additional words of workspace.
-This algorithm provides a smooth transition between the $O(n^3)$ time algorithm~\cite{AsanoMuRoWa11} with constant words of workspace and the $O(n\log n)$ time algorithm~\cite{dBCvKO} using a workspace of $O(n)$ words.
+\paragraph{Our results.} For computing the Euclidean minimum spanning tree of $n$ given point-sites in the plane in the constant-workspace model, Asano~\etal~\cite{AsanoMuRoWa11} presented an algorithm that runs in $O(n^3)$ time.
+We use their method as a starting point for a time-space trade-off.
+As a result, we obtain an algorithm that, for any given number $s \in \{1, \dots, n\}$ of workspace cells, computes the EMST in $O\big((n^3/s^2)\log s\big)$ time.
+This yields a smooth transition between the $O(n^3)$ time algorithm for $s = 1$ by Asano~\etal~\cite{AsanoMuRoWa11} and the classic $O(n \log n)$ algorithm for $s = n$~\cite{deBergChvKrOv08,PreparataSh85}.